 Confirming what the guy looked like and that they were forced to take a different path, Joe and Tony knew it wasn’t a living man.
 This was something far more paranormal.

 To this day they still don’t know what haunts the graveyard at Walton.
-However, with three sightings already brought to me I can safely guess that there is more than just the living that walk the paths of Walton Cemetery.
+However, with three sightings already brought to me, I can safely guess that there is more than just the living that walks the paths of Walton Cemetery.

 Perhaps you have had the same experience?